 A Few Additional Tips.

-- Sometimes I use a glue stick to hold the position 1 piece on the paper.
-In these examples, I did not do that, but I may when I get to the bigger blocks.
+- Sometimes I use a glue stick to hold the section 1 piece on the paper.
+In these examples, I did not do that, but I did when I got to the bigger blocks.

 - I don't always use templates for paper piecing.
 Often I have just cut the initial strip and used that - cutting as I go.
-This works well for solids or fabric where there is no discernible difference between right and wrong side of the fabric.
+This works well for solids or fabric where there is no discernible difference between right and wrong side of the fabric (the fabric can be flipped to maximize efficiency).
 Give it a try and see what you think.
 The nice thing about the templates is that it's easy to do all the cutting up front and then get on with the sewing.